mediascape/UI-engine/API/Readme.md

 ```
 **useLayout (layoutName)**

-It defines the layout with the one the system is initialized; in the STATIC mode, it is necessary because otherwise, it will be used the default one.
+It defines the layout to be used when the system is initialised; it is mandatory in the STATIC mode.
+Otherwise, a default one will be used.
 Example:

 ```javascript
 UI.useLayout(‘pip’);